burnoutband/kubernetes-training/docs/day2/01_services.md

 ### Exercise 2 (Optional): Investigate source code of the sample

-1. Source code of the sample can be found [here](https://github.com/kubernetes/examples/tree/master/guestbook)
+1. The source code of the previously deployed sample can be found [here](https://github.com/kubernetes/examples/tree/master/guestbook)
 1. The files we are interested in:
     * Redis slave Dockerfile: [link](https://github.com/kubernetes/examples/blob/master/guestbook/redis-slave/Dockerfile)
     * Redis slave startup script: [link](https://github.com/kubernetes/examples/blob/master/guestbook/redis-slave/run.sh)
     * PHP application: [link](https://github.com/kubernetes/examples/blob/master/guestbook/php-redis/guestbook.php)
 1. Make sure you understand the following:
     * How redis slave connects to redis master?
-What address it is using?
+What address is it using?
     * How php app connects to both redis master and redis slave?

 ### Exercise 4 (Optional): Manually connect to redis from app pod

 1. Go inside any frontend pods.
 Use `redis-tools` package to install [redis-cli](https://redis.io/topics/rediscli) Use `redis-cli` to connect to redis master.